A Systematic Review on Process Mining for Curricular Analysis

 Since time matters, it is firmly based on performance analysis.
 In \citep{2_Anuwatvisit,17_Martinez}, the authors identify courses that prevent academic progress by performing a waiting time analysis and identifying courses that exhibit approval times above the expected.
 In \citep{12_Caballero}, the authors obtained frequencies of students according to the time students invest in completing a course and extracted requirements that define what a bottleneck is from the observed behavior, e.g., courses with frequencies for total passed students lower than 50\%.
-In \citep{Potena23}, the authors detect exam-taking patterns and use prediction models to elucidate the impact of different factors on graduation times.
+In \citep{Potena23,Diamantini24,Diamantini24b}, the authors detect exam-taking patterns and use prediction models to elucidate the impact of different factors on graduation times.